All Products

 Cause:

-During high-concurrency calls, the same object reuses the same WebSocket connection.
-Therefore, the WebSocket connection is created only when the service starts.
-Note that if high-concurrency calls are initiated immediately during the task startup stage, creating too many WebSocket connections simultaneously may cause blocking.
+During high-concurrency calls, a single object reuses its WebSocket connection for multiple tasks.
+Therefore, a WebSocket connection is typically created only when the service starts.
+Note that if high-concurrency calls are initiated immediately during the task startup stage, creating too many WebSocket connections at the same time may cause blocking.

 Solution: